 **Please note, we will consider any event that is in line with the scope of the fund but in light of the coronavirus situation we particularly encourage applications that focus on online events and initiatives.
 Funds can be used to cover the costs of equipment, speaker fees, materials etc.**

-Applications for the 2019–20 Spring Round of the PGR Development Fund are now open.
+Applications for the 2019–20 Spring Round of the PGR Development Fund are now closed.

 The deadline for applications has been extended to 5pm on the 7th May 2020.
 If successful you will have until December 2020 to spend the funds.
 Please contact Dr Elizabeth Mamali with any questions you may have about the PGR Development Fund.

 Thank you to everyone who applied for funding from the 2018-19 fund.

 20 applications were received, with the following 7 projects successfully securing funding:

 CQWG Workshop: Planning a conference from start to finish

 Building on the success of the recent Critically Queer Conference, which pioneered an innovative conference design focusing on inclusiveness and accessibility, this one day workshop will share novel and considerate approaches to conference organisation.

 A half-day workshop focusing on the retainment of Black and Asian students within STEM subjects, exploring various ways STEM departments can improve the environment in which all students study.